nickraymond/bm_rpi_camera_module/camera_software/README.md

 You can adjust these settings directly in the code or later extend the system to read them from environment variables or a configuration file.

+## Change Configurations for First Boot
+There is a folder in the repo "boot_config_files" to help users configure their Pi for the first time.
+This includes, defining the hostname (default `bmcam005`), turning on SSH, setting up wifi login, and setting a custom password (default `raspberry`).

+If you want to customize any of these configurations, modify the files and then copy them over to the boot partition on the SD card before installing in the Pi.
 ## License

 This project is licensed under the **Apache License 2.0**.
 A full copy of the license is included in the [LICENSE](LICENSE) file in the repository root.
 This license is fully permissive and protects the Bristlemouth brand while allowing others to use, modify, and distribute the code.